 Let me paint a picture for you:

 You’re walking down the aisle on your wedding day looking gorgeous as ever and you’re slowly placing one foot in front of the other.
-You don’t trip, you don’t ugly cry, and your future spouse looks hottttt.
+You don’t trip, you don’t ugly cry, and your partner looks hottttt.

 You make it flawlessly all the way to the end of the aisle and your first thought after everyone sits down is, “Shit, what do I do with this bouquet!?”.
 Not anymore!
 I’ve got you covered.